unowhat/ML_eng/cnn_assignment.md

 ### Deliverables

 1. Complete the class definition below.
-2. Calculate the number of parameters in this network.
-Show the whole calculation
+2. **Calculate the number of parameters** in the convolutional layer.
+Show your full calculation.
-3. Bonus: Write a test function that:
+3. *(Bonus)* Write a test function that:
    - Creates an instance of your model
    - Passes a random tensor of shape `(1, 3, 32, 32)`
    - Asserts that the output shape is `(1, 16, 32, 32)`

 ### Template